-Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our2014 Annual Report on Form 10-K. AtMarch 29, 2015, there have been no material changes to the financial market risks described at September 28, 2014.
-In the second quarter of fiscal 2015, we began a commercial paper program which provides for the issuance of up to \$4.0 billion of commercial paper.
-At March 29, 2015, we had \$1.1 billion of commercial paper outstanding, with maturities of less than 4 months.
-Changes in interest rates could affect the amounts of interest that we pay if we refinance the current debt outstanding with new debt.
-We also expect to access public debt markets in the third quarter of fiscal 2015.
+Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our2014 Annual Report on Form 10-K. AtJune 28, 2015, there have been no material changes to the financial market risks described at September 28, 2014, except as described below as it relates to the floating- and fixed-rate notes.
 We do not currently anticipate any other near-term changes in the nature of our financial market risk exposures or in management's objectives and strategies with respect to managing such exposures.